leveille/kache/README.md

 Contributing
 ------------

 Changes should be made to src/kache.coffee and built.
-In order you build you to install coffee-script.
+In order to build you'll need to install CoffeeScript.

+    $ npm install -g coffee-script

+Leave off the `-g` if you don't wish to install globally.

+    $ cd /path/to/kache
     $ cake build

 Running tests